 Are you looking for the perfect Keepsake Christmas gift?
 Maybe you’re a teacher and you want to send home something special to the student’s parents for Christmas.
-I love the snow-globe!
+I love the snow globe photo ornament!
 It reminds me of my other favorite handprint keepsake ornament, but this one has a photo.
 You know what else I love about this project, glitter fun without the mess just like our photo ornaments with heart and glitter sand art ornaments.

 If you love snow globe crafts, make sure to check out this adorable paper craft.

 - Plastic Ornaments (click here)

 - Glitter (1/4 cup per ornament), we used this mega jar of glitter (One large jar of glitter is enough to fill 8-10 ornaments).